Kentucky Wage Theft Attorneys

 An honest day’s work for an honest day’s pay is a principal upon which our society relies.
 However, when employees suffer due to an imbalance of power in the workplace, they can end up being cheated out of the wages they have earned fairly and squarely.

-If you have been exploited by not being paid what was owed to you, an employment lawyer at Employment and Consumer Law Group is prepared to advocate on your behalf.
+If you have been exploited by not being paid what was owed to you, an employment lawyer at Employment and Commerce Law Group is prepared to advocate on your behalf.

 For more information, contact us today.